 The charts above show the distribution from the 5th to 95th percentile of asset and liability leverage ratios for the plans in the Public Plans Database.
-The black diamond shows how San José Federated compares, and the gold diamond shows how the combined Federated and Police and Fire plans compare.
-As we have discussed with the Board for several years and as is shown in the charts above, the leverage ratios for the Federated System are higher than most plans and are significantly higher when combined with Police and Fire, indicating that San José is much more sensitive to risk than most plan sponsors.
+The gold diamond shows how San José Federated compares, and the black triangle shows how the combined Federated and

+Police and Fire plans compare.
+As we have discussed with the Board for several years, and as is shown in the charts on the previous page, the leverage ratios for the Federated System are higher than most plans and are significantly higher when combined with Police and Fire, indicating that San José is much more sensitive to risk than most plan sponsors.